AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo.md

 My extensive experience that I've got throughout my whole life tells me that I could say something essential about the topic.
 As an example, I am currently working for an international company without a university degree.
 As you can see, my path shows that higher education is not necessary in order to find a job or even a good job.
 Nonetheless, everything in my life is much more complicated and, to be frankly, I can't claim blindly that everybody can find a job they want without education.
 What makes me think this way?
+Well, there are several important points.
+At the very beginning, we need to find out why employers hire people without higher education?
+Do they want to find a new blood for the job or maybe they can't find a person who has a higher degree?
+The right answer is that humanity has progressed too rapidly.
+To be more precise, only one sphere of our

 I need to mention here that I am talking only about higher education, but not about education in general.
 So, your hard self-education has to be with you during all your life.